FROM ONE HOT TUB FAN TO ANOTHER, I SIMPLY LOVE HOT TUBS! CATCH UP ON MY BLOGS HERE!

 1. Control System: Meet the brainy bunch!
 Just like FreshWater IQ manages water care, your control system is the mastermind behind temperature control and water flow.
 It’s basically your hot tub’s command center.

 2. Circuit Protection: Here’s your safety superhero – the Ground Fault Circuit Interrupter (GFCI)!
 This clever device hits the brakes on power flow when something’s not quite right.
 Plus, there’s a trusty manual disconnect switch standing guard at least 5 feet from your tub.
+For added safety, make sure the disconnect switch is installed away from wet surfaces like the pool deck to reduce the risk of electrical hazards.

 3. Wiring Components: Your hot tub’s nervous system includes: